 I’ve purchased, owned, and used both the K-Slim and the two different versions of the K-Mini, the regular Mini and the Plus version.
-Not only have I used all of these machines but I’ve collectively brewed probably around 500 k-cups in these machines so I know how they work and how they differ and today I want to share with you what I’ve learned about each of these Keurig K-Cup coffee makers.
+Not only have I used all three of these machines but I’ve collectively brewed probably around 500 k-cups in these machines combined…so I know how they work and how they differ.

-The K-Slim has a small attached water reservoir in the rear compared to a single cup reservoir in the upper rear of the K-Mini and the K-Mini Plus.
-The Mini will brew all of the water in the reservoir, regardless of how much is used while the K-Slim will pull 8, 10, or 12oz of water from it’s reservoir based on which selection you press.
-Only the K-Mini Plus offers a “Strong” button which will slow the brew process down so that the coffee tastes better.
+The K-Slim has a small 36oz detachable water reservoir in the rear compared to a single cup reservoir in the upper rear of the K-Mini and the K-Mini Plus.
+The K-Mini will brew all of the water placed in the reservoir, regardless of how much is used, while the K-Slim will only pull 8, 10, or 12oz of water from it’s water tank based on which cup-size selection you press.
+Only the K-Mini Plus offers a “Strong” button that slows the brew process down a bit so that the brewed coffee tastes better.

 But first I made a video comparing these two machines that I want to show you.
 It should address a lot of your questions and then after the video we’ll get more granular.